metalwarrior665/people-pairing/README.md

 2. Fill the list of names
 3. Optionally, setup the Slack channel and token
 4. Schedule the task to run as you need
-5. The historical pairs are stored in Key-Value Store called `PEOPLE-PAIRING` with record `PAIRING-HISTORY`
+5. The historical pairs are stored in Key-Value Store called `PEOPLE-PAIRING` with record `My-best-team`
 6. You can delete this record to start fresh pairing (but it does it automatically once all pairs were created)
+7. If you want to track more teams, create a separate task with different `teamName` so the history is stored separately

 Slack message can look like this:
 ![image info](./example.png)